Rationalizing Unsafe Choices Safety Talk

 Why We Rationalize Unsafe Choices

-For the most part we all know what the right choice is when it comes to safety during a specific work task.
-Safety trainings, policies, procedures, labels, etc. all communicate what needs to be done in order to mitigate hazards and work safely.
-The problem is, there are many factors that affect whether or not we want to make the right decisions in a given moment.
+For the most part, we all know what the right choice is when it comes to safety during a specific work task.
+Safety training, policies, procedures, labels, etc., all communicate what needs to be done in order to mitigate hazards and work safely.
+The problem is, there are many factors that affect whether or not we want to make the right decisions at a given moment.
 A few of these factors include:

 - Time pressure

 - Lack of supervision around

 Individuals facing one or more of these factors will use them to rationalize to themselves why a certain safety rule does not need to be followed.
 For example, “I forgot my fall protection, but it will only take a minute to go up and right back down, so I will be fine.”
 We have all rationalized poor choices- whether it was choosing not to wear fall protection or rationalizing hitting snooze seven times before getting out of bed.